irls/readalong/readme.md

 My purpose was to abstract the functionality into a flexible, lightwight object to allow plugging functionality into modular framework-based applications.

+Some changes include:

+ *   Improved speed of getCurrentWord and class highlighting
+ *   Simplified timers to use just one, improving reliability at higher speeds
+ *   Added a bunch of consumer events (on_start, on_complete, on_pause, on_resume, on_newline)
+ *   Made tags and classes somewhat configurable, with terse deaults
+ *   Removed the tab index stuff (I probably shouldn't have)
+ *   Changed seconds to ms
+ *   Changed data-attributes to use a single 'data-map' attribute like data-map="7464,844"
+ *   Wrapped code in instantiatable object with configuration in constructor
+ *   If no audio src, src is extracted from block's data-audiosrc
+ *   Added top-level play controls such as playBlock, pause, resume, playRange, playWord
+ *   Audio element is created automatically and need not be provided in HTML

 ## Install

 ```npm install readalong --save```